 Being a good teacher is about recognizing what your students are ready for.

 The vast majority of business owners (even those with an art background) are not ready to become great logo designers.
 But they are perfectly equipped to start thinking strategically and emotionally about their brand, and do the necessary foundational work to create a brand that lasts.
-That is what my upcoming book is all about.
+That is what my book is all about.

 As for designers, I’ll do my best to make my knowledge accessible to them in a way that also works for me.